Phaser game with a React UI

 In this video, we show developing a game with Phaser and using React for the user interface.
 Using React to alleviate the burden of handling the UI in Canvas.
 RequestAnimationFrame can be expensive and should be used for the game only.
 The canvas game shouldn’t be wasting valuable updates for the UI.

 The game is a NextJS application that from there, it builds the Phaser game and game starts up normally.
 However, the Nextjs application is handling the UI elements like in the video: merchant dialog, player bag, player armory, and other dialogs like the death dialog.

-- The implementation of addEventListener is contained within a hook that implements useEffect so that state can be passed in.
+- The implementation of addEventListener is contained within a hook that implements an Effect Hook: useEffect so that state can be passed in.

 The performance issue that was solved here was to convert the class components (Bag, Armory, DeathDialog, MerchantDialog) to functional components and then use hooks to manage the add/remove listeners.

 Types of Hooks

 - State Hooks: useState - called inside a function component to add some local state. (example: a counter)

 - Effect Hooks: useEffect - perform side effects from a function component. (example: listening to an event fire from the DOM)

 - Context Hooks: useContext - subscribe to React context without introducing nesting. (example: Dark & Light themes)

 - Reducer Hooks: useReducer - And useReducer lets you manage local state of complex components with a reducer. (dealing with complex state logic)